 We are living longer, as a result of better healthcare and higher living standards throughout the world.
 One consequence is that more people are taking on the role of caring for an elderly parent or other relative.

 How you care for relatives, and the role that you play, is a matter of personal choice.
-However, caring for an ageing relative can require specialist help and support, and may require you to stop work, or reduce your working hours.
+However, caring for an aging relative can require specialist help and support, and may require you to stop work, or reduce your working hours.

 This is a legal document that gives someone else the authority to manage your bank accounts and financial affairs on your behalf.